Skwiix - Musical-Info-Advice-Support

 Picture

 The 20th century saw an explosion in the amount and variety of music written for the trumpet.
-It has made significant contributions to the history of music, especially to jazz.
+It has significantly contributed to music's history, especially jazz.
 The recording age was kind to the trumpet.
 Its sharp, piercing tone cut right through in recordings, so the trumpet became a favourite with arrangers and composers of the time.
-Today, the trumpet is used in virtually every form of music from classical to jazz, rock, blues and many others.
+Today, the trumpet is used in virtually every form of music, from classical to jazz, rock, blues and many others.

 Skwiix